tddschn/git-pp/README.md

 First make sure the `git` executable is installed and in your `$PATH`.

+Note that non-UNIX systems are not officially supported.

 ### pipx

 This is the recommended installation method.